 Some say that cotton is the largest user of water resources out of all agricultural commodities.
 In most situations, this demand is unsustainable.

 The cotton plant needs a lot of water to thrive and produce a profitable yield.
 Cotton cultivation accounts for about 69% of the textiles industry’s fiber production water footprint.
 In Central Asia, the Aral sea faced a crisis that depleted its surface water resources to almost 10% of its original volume.
 This happened primarily due to cotton farmers diverting the seawater for irrigation.
 The Aral sea disaster is one of the most severe climate disasters known to humans.
-Cotton’s water thirst also affected the Indus River, with about 97% of its waste going towards irrigating cotton fields.
+Cotton’s water thirst also affected the Indus River, with about 97% of its waste irrigating cotton fields.